eclipse-edc/Connector/docs/developer/dependency_resolution.md

 - a module providing the implementation, typically located in the `extensions` directory
 - the service registry, i.e. the `ServiceExtensionContext`.
 Since it is not quite an IoC container, we'll henceforth refer to it as the "context".
-- a hook point into the loading sequence: an extension that that instantiates and registers the implementation class with the context
+- a hook point into the loading sequence: an extension that instantiates and registers the implementation class with the context

 ## Registering a service implementation